Conservative Judaism: Positive-Historical School

 Hirsch succeeded, severely tarnishing Frankel's reputation among most concerned.
-Along with fellow Orthodox Rabbi Azriel Hildesheimer, Hirsch launched a protracted public campaign through the 1860s.
+Hirsch and fellow Orthodox Rabbi Azriel Hildesheimer launched a protracted public campaign through the 1860s.
 They ceaselessly stressed the chasm between an Orthodox understanding of Halakha as derived and revealed, applied differently to different circumstances and subject to human judgement and possibly error, yet unchanging and divine in principle—as opposed to an evolutionary, historicist and non-dogmatic approach in which past authorities were not just elaborating but consciously innovating, as taught by Frankel.
-Hildesheimer often repeated that this issue utterly overshadowed any specific technical argument with the Breslau School (the students of which were often more lenient on matters of headcovering for women, Chalav Yisrael and other issues).
-Hildesheimer was concerned that Jewish public opinion perceived no practical difference between them; though he cared to distinguish the observant acolytes of Frankel from the Reform camp, he noted in his diary: "how meager is the principal difference between the Breslau School, who don silk gloves at their work, and Geiger who wields a sledgehammer."
+Hildesheimer often repeated that this issue utterly overshadowed any specific technical argument with the Breslau School (the students of which were usually more lenient on matters of headcovering for women, Chalav Yisrael and other issues).
+Hildesheimer was concerned that Jewish public opinion perceived no practical difference between them.
+However, he cared to distinguish the observant acolytes of Frankel from the Reform camp, he noted in his diary: "How meager is the principal difference between the Breslau School, who don silk gloves at their work, and Geiger who wields a sledgehammer."
 In 1863, when Breslau faculty member Heinrich Graetz published an article where he appeared to doubt the Messianic belief, Hildesheimer immediately seized upon the occasion to prove once more the dogmatic, rather than practical, divide.
 He denounced Graetz as a heretic.

 The Positive-Historical School was influential, but never institutionalized itself as thoroughly as its opponents.
 Apart from the many graduates of Breslau, Isaac Noah Mannheimer, Adolf Jellinek and Rabbi Moritz Güdemann led the central congregation in Vienna along a similar path.
 In Jellinek's local seminary, Meir Friedmann and Isaac Hirsch Weiss followed Frankel's moderate approach to critical research.
 The rabbinate of the liberal Neolog public in Hungary, which formally separated from the Orthodox, was also permeated with the "Breslau spirit".
 Many of its members studied there, and its Jewish Theological Seminary of Budapest was modeled after it, though the assimilationist congregants cared little for rabbinic opinion.
 In Germany itself, Breslau alumni founded in 1868 a short-lived society, the Jüdisch-Theologische Verein.
 It was dissolved within a year, boycotted by both Reform and Orthodox.
 Michael Sachs led the Berlin congregation in a very conservative style, eventually resigning when an organ was introduced in services.
 Manuel Joël, another of the Frankelist party, succeeded Geiger in Breslau.
-He maintained his predecessor's truncated German translation of the liturgy for the sake of compromise, but restored the full Hebrew text.
+He maintained his predecessor's truncated German translation of the liturgy for the sake of compromise, but restored the complete Hebrew text.